amandhaka/MedicineInventoryManagement/README.md

 ### Meghna role in this project:
-1.API integration of Manage Inventory page in admin - add an item, update an item, delete an item 2.API integration of Manage Request page in admin - view all requests, update an existing request, delete a request 3.API integration of create request from employee page 4.Form generation and hide/unhide forms on clicking on the button 5.Menu pop out feature on the admin page
+1.API integration of Manage Inventory page in admin - add an item, update an item, delete an item
+2. API integration of Manage Request page in admin - view all requests, update an existing request, delete a request
+3. API integration of create request from employee page
+4. Form generation and hide/unhide forms on clicking on the button
+6. Menu pop out feature on the admin page

 ## How to run this project: